jamesjarvis/jamesjarvis.io/content/posts/mini-sabbatical-setup/index.md

 #### Working abroad

-A bit of fun, I decided to organise a 3 day remote-work holiday with some coworkers in Nice, France.
+A bit of fun, I decided to organise a 3 day remote-work holiday with some co-workers in Nice, France.

 To make sure this wouldn't be seen as a complete jolly by the rest of the company, we designated these days as "reset days" where we could finally work on some designs for long outstanding tech-debt / product improvement ideas that were not officially in the roadmap.